kiyoon/version-pioneer/README.md

     __version__ = get_version_dict()["version"]
     ```

+> [!TIP]
+> Use `version-pioneer install --no-vendor` CLI command to perform the step 2 and 3 automatically.

 4. Configure your build backend to execute `_version.py` and use the version string.
 Setuptools, Hatchling and PDM are supported.

 📦 Setuptools: